elliotjberg/elliotjberg.github.io/index.md

 By day I'm a DevOps consultant (however by night I'm not a superhero, sadly) - the work is varied and covers a wide range of technical stacks and working practices.
 My experience comes from a broad background of roles and projects, including software development, traditional on-premise infrastructure management, cloud-native & DevOps engineering, and infrastructure & DevOps consulting.

+In my spare* time I try to avoid technology and focus on other pursuits.
+I've been actively involved in Scouting for around 20 years in one way or another, and have held various hands-on, leadership, management, and executive roles at local, District, County, and National levels.

+\* - 'spare' is a loose definition ranging from 5 minutes a day to...well actually, that's about it.

 ## Contact Me: &nbsp; [![LinkedIn](/images/LinkedIn.png)](https://www.linkedin.com/in/elliotberg/) &nbsp; [![eMail](/images/eMail.png)](mailto:website@elliotberg.co.uk)

+\
+\

 # Previous Projects / Roles